elastic/elasticsearch-groovy/README.md

 After including the `indy` jar, you now _only_ have an `invokedynamic`-compatible Groovy runtime.
-All internal Groovy calls will use `invokedynamic`, as will any other Groovy code compiled with `invokedynamic` support (e.g., the Elasticsearch Groovy client), but _your_ code must also be compiled with `invokedynamic` support.
+All internal Groovy calls will use `invokedynamic`, as will any other Groovy code compiled with `invokedynamic` support (e.g., the Groovy client), but _your_ code must also be compiled with `invokedynamic` support to gain the benefits within your compiled jar(s).

 #### Gradle